Towards Out-Of-Distribution Generalization: A Survey: Supervised Model Learning for OOD Generalization

-\end{small} Above methods are limited to binary features since the main stream discussions about causal inference are within the scope of binary treatment.
-When the treatment variable is categorical or continuous, traditional balancing methods are no long feasible as the treatment level could be infinitely large.
-To mitigate such limitation and address the continuous treatment problem, Kuang \textit{et al.}\cite{kuang2020stable} propose to learn a set of sample weights so that the weighted distribution of treatment and confounder could satisfy the independent condition, which corresponds to the fact that if the treatment and confounder are independent, the treatment effect can be estimated accurately.
+The aforementioned methods primarily focus on binary features as mainstream discussions on causal inference predominantly involve binary treatments.
+However, when the treatment variable is categorical or continuous, traditional balancing methods become infeasible due to the potentially infinite treatment levels.
+To address this limitation, especially in situations involving continuous treatments, \citet{kuang2020stable} propose a solution to learn a set of sample weights.
+These weights are tailored such that the weighted distribution of the treatment and confounder meet the condition of independence.
+This corresponds to the fact that accurate treatment effect estimates can be obtained if the treatment and confounder are independent.

-Apart from methods addressing confounder bias, Shen \textit{et al.} \cite{shen2020stable} target on the model mis-specification problem for linear model in stable learning.
-The main challenge of stable learning in linear model is the inevitable model mis-specification in real scenarios.
-In other words, besides the linear part, the true generation process actually contains an additional mis-specification term which could be non-linear term or interactions between input variables.
+In addition to methods addressing confounder bias, \citet{shen2020stable} focus on the issue of model misspecification for linear models within the context of stable learning.
+The primary challenge for stable learning in linear cases stems from the unavoidable model misspecification that typically occurs in real-world scenarios.
+More specifically, the true generative process often contains not just the linear part, but also an additional misspecification term.
+This term could be a nonlinear element or interactions between input variables.

-They find that the collinearity between variables play an crucial role on learning a stable model.
-If a mis-specified model is used at the training time, the existence of collinearity among variables can inflate a small misspecification error to arbitrarily large, thus causes instability of prediction performance across different distributed test data.

-In order to alleviate the collinearity among variables, Shen \textit{et al.}\cite{shen2020stable} propose to learn a set of sample weights which can make the design matrix near orthogonal.
-Technically, they construct an uncorrelated design matrix $\tilde{X}$ from original $X$ as the 'oracle', and learn the sample weights $w(x)$ by estimating the density ratio $w(x)=p_{\tilde{D}}(x)/p_{D}(x)$ of underlying uncorrelated distribution $\tilde{D}$ and original distribution $D$.
+\citet{shen2020stable} reveal that the collinearity between variables is a crucial factor in achieving a stable model.
+If a mis-specified model is used at the training phase, the presence of collinearity amongst variables can escalate a minor mis-specification error to an arbitrarily large magnitude, resulting in unstable prediction performance across variably distributed test data.
+To mitigate the effects of collinearity among variables, \citet{shen2020stable} propose to learn a set of sample weights that promote near orthogonality in the design matrix.
+Technically, they construct an uncorrelated design matrix, denoted as $\tilde{X}$, from the original $X$ matrix, treating it as the 'oracle'.
+They then learn the sample weights $w(x)$ by estimating the density ratio $w(x)=p_{\tilde{D}}(x)/p_{D}(x)$ between the underlying uncorrelated distribution $\tilde{D}$ and the original distribution $D$.